Scaling Async Satellite Processing with Dask Geospatial

 return hashlib.sha256(payload).hexdigest()

-# Topology of the lazy Dask graph backing this tile (keys are JSON-safe)
+# Topology of the lazy Dask graph backing this tile (JSON-safe keys)

 audit_hash = generate_audit_hash(graph_topology, tile_id, params)